openregister/deployment/README.md

 ### Rotate SSL certificate for CloudFront distributions

 Each Beta register has a CloudFront distribution.
-These will be using the old certificate (without the `<myregister>.register.gov.uk` alternative domain.
+These will be using the old certificate (without the `<myregister>.register.gov.uk` alternative domain).
 Using the AWS CloudFront console, change each of the existing Beta CloudFront distributions to use the new certificate.

 ### Delete the old certificate

-Rerun `make apply` at `aws/tls-certs` (as mentioned in the instructions [here](aws/tls-certs/README.md) to delete the old certificate from IAM.
+Rerun `make apply` at `aws/tls-certs` (as mentioned in the instructions [here](aws/tls-certs/README.md)) to delete the old certificate from IAM.

 ### Rotate SSL certificate for API Gateway